yulidarmaulana/basic-react/README.md

-# React + TypeScript + Vite + Tailwind
+# Basic React

-This template provides a minimal setup to get React working in Vite with React Router, Typescript and Tailwindcss.
+a collection of projects that come together in a magical harmony made with React.